simplicitesoftware/docs/content/CTG_50_docs/CTG_05_platform/CTG_50_userinterface/CTG_40_views/LSN_50_dashboard/dashboard.md

      Choose one and place it.
    <img src="dashboard5.png" alt="dashboard widget" width="50%"/>
    - Filter : allows to add a search bar (new view item) with optional time period and fields.
-      - The item triggers a new event with user's filters { fromDate, toDate, fields... }.
+      - The item triggers a new event with user's filters `{ fromDate, toDate, fields..}`.
       - The filters are applied to lists, charts, and pivot tables (having a date/period or matching filtered fields).
         You can add filters on object attributes to this period filter bar by clicking on Add Filter.
     <img src="dashboard8.png" alt="dashboard widget" width="50%"/>